trentlarson/distrinet/app/features/task-lists/README.md

 - Show tasks, expand subtasks and dependant tasks, and show labels.
 Show the top 3 and biggest 5 of each list.

-- Click 'Forecast' for Distrinet Project.
+- Click 'Forecast' for Distrinet Project and see a time graph.

+- Click to show "Sample Camping Project", click 'ref' label, and click "(visit)" on the second task and see it show the "Sample Workweek Project".

 - Ensure you've generated a key in settings and they're saved.
 Click to show a set of tasks and find one with an ID in it, then click Sign Log.
 See a failure with a missing or incorrect password.
 Then fill in the correct password and see a success and check the .log.yml file next to the tasks.yml file and see that it has a log message with a new timestamp.